elmahio/documentation/docs/elmah-io-apps-github.md

 ## Generate Personal Access Token

-In order to allow elmah.io to create issues on GitHub, you will need to generate a Personal Access Token.
-To do so, log into GitHub and go to the [New personal access token](https://github.com/settings/tokens/new) page.
+To allow elmah.io to create issues on GitHub, you need a Personal Access Token.
+Sign in to GitHub, click your profile photo in the top right corner, and click *Settings*.
+On the Settings page click *Developer settings* followed by *Personal access token*.
+Here you can create a new token by clicking the *Generate new token* button:

 ![OAuth Tokens Page](/images/apps/github/generate_token.png)

-Input a token description, click the *Generate token* button and copy the generated token (colored with a green background).
+Input a token note, select an expiration, click the *Generate token* button, and copy the generated token (colored with a green background).
+All of the scopes needed are already included in the token why you don't need to select any additional scopes when creating the token.

 ## Install the GitHub App on elmah.io